by Steven Woodruff

 The fact is, Americans like our artists with a dose of political edge.
 We expect them to be engaged, to contribute to important social and political dialogues.
 Many are political to some degree both in their public attitudes and in their artistic work.
-Dudamel is not, and while he has programmed Latin American work as part of his directorship here he has largely avoided direct involved in contentious debates effecting music in America, and the explosive politics of his native Venezuela and South America in general.
+Dudamel is not.
+While he has programmed Latin American work as part of his directorship here he has largely avoided direct involvement in contentious debates affecting music in America, and the explosive politics of his native Venezuela and South America in general.
 His essay for the L.A.
-Times largely puts him at odds with Latin Americans (especially artists) who have generally advocated some kind of activism, grass roots politics (revolutionary or otherwise) , or even in some cases held political office themselves.
+Times largely puts him at odds with Latin Americans (especially artists) who have generally advocated some kind of activism, grass roots politics (revolutionary or otherwise) or in some cases held political office themselves.

-The criticism of Dudamel’s silence mostly has centered on the purely political issues of Venezuela and its turbulent relations with the United States and the rest of Latin America.
-Both former President Hugo Chavez and the current President, Nicolás Maduro have been in U.S. foreign policy cross hairs for more than a decades.
+The criticism of Dudamel’s silence mostly has centered on the political issues of Venezuela and its turbulent relations with the United States and the rest of Latin America.
+Both former President Hugo Chávez and the current President, Nicolás Maduro have been in U.S. foreign policy crosshairs for more than a decade.
 El Sistema’s founder, José Antonio Abreu (who has managed his brilliant program through many Venezuelan administrations), was also famously quiet on partisan politics, and perhaps this is where Dudamel inherits his own position.
 The Sistema motto, “Social Action for Music” is vague on whether the “social action” includes politics or is limited to more personal goals, but judging from the determined silence of both Dudamel and his mentor perhaps we shouldn’t expect more from either.

 My own hopes for an outspoken Dudamel fall in more with questions about the accessibility of classical music in America and how important organizations like the L.A.
 Philharmonic continue to marginalize big issues in education, availability, and relevance.
 When the new and smaller Disney Hall was built the audience was effectively reduced by a thousand seats.
 The unwelcoming, claustrophobic building cost a fortune.
 Prices for the cheapest seats tripled, many older subscription holders stopped coming.
 One of the early articles on the new hall polled the voices of a dozen of the orchestras players about what the new hall would mean.
 Only one, a violist, made a connection with how the hall and new conductor were going to engage listeners; all the others focused on how a world class hall would benefit musicians, their experience delivering first class music, emphasize high profile conductors, and enhance the stature of the orchestra and its position on the world stage.
 It was a poor start for those hoping for a more democratic application of classical music’s possibilities to engage a big city and its social underpinnings.